SafarGalimzianov/TelegramMonitor/README.md

 ## How It Works

 The app uses Android's Accessibility Service API to monitor text displayed on the screen.
-When it detects the specific text "Meduza — LIVE", it displays an overlay notification using the system alert window functionality.
+When it detects the specific text "Meduza — LIVE" / "Медуза - LIVE", it displays an overlay notification using the system alert window functionality.

 ## Privacy

-This application only detects the presence of specific text ("Meduza — LIVE") on your screen.
+This application only detects the presence of specific text ("Meduza — LIVE" / "Медуза - LIVE") on your screen.
 It does not collect, store, or transmit any data.